 When the game ends, the player with the most Honour Points wins the game, regardless of Recognition Level or number of Dishonour Points.
-The Honour Point Total consists of all of the points from Honour Cards played in front of a player, the single Honour Points gained from playing Honour Cards for other players, plus the Honour points given by the players'

-Recognition Levels (see section 3 and section 4).
+The Honour Point Total consists of all of the points from Honour Cards played in front of a player, the single Honour Points gained from playing Honour Cards for other players, and the Honour Points given by their Recognition Level (see section 3 and section 4).
 If two players have equal Honour Points, the player with the higher Recognition Level wins.
 If a tie still remains, the player with less Dishonour wins.
 If there is a still a tie in all these components, the two players must fisticuff.

 As an action on her turn, Katherine plays a Recognition Card on Cierra, placing Cierra at Level 5 Recognition.
-When all players add up their Honour Points, Katherine has the most and wins the game.